I had a customer feedback that a front-end image was not displaying correctly, not the same as the one displayed inside the Elementor editor.

 So Di thought of a way, when deleting the picture, the new upload the same name of the picture will automatically give the new picture URL plus a digital suffix to distinguish the old picture.

-For example, https://www.diiamo.cn/a.jpg becomes https://www.diiamo.cn/a-1.jpg, and the URL suffix is added “-1”.
-The name of the picture remains unchanged, which is beautiful and convenient for customers to distinguish their uploaded pictures by their names.
+For example, https://www.diiamo.cn/a.jpg becomes https://www.diiamo.cn/a-1.jpg and the URL suffix is added “-1”.
+The name of the image remains unchanged, which is beautiful and convenient for customers to distinguish the uploaded images by their names.

-If you delete it again and then upload it again, the URL becomes https://www.diiamo.cn/a-2.jpg and so on.
+If you delete it again and upload it again, the URL becomes https://www.diiamo.cn/a-2.jpg and so on.

-Usually, uploading pictures is not affected, still using the default mechanism of WP: uploading multiple pictures with the same name, the URL of the subsequent pictures will be automatically suffixed with -1, -2 and so on, and the name of the pictures will remain unchanged.
+Usually uploading pictures is not affected, still use the default mechanism of WP: upload multiple pictures with the same name at the same time, the URL of the subsequent pictures will be suffixed with -1, -2 and other suffixes automatically, and the name of the pictures will remain unchanged.

 Add the following code to the bottom of the (child) theme's functions.php file and save it.
 You can also use theWPCode Pro, , ,Perfmattersand other plugins to add code.